kcaisley/frida/docs/usage.md

 ```

 Verible, Verilator, Yosys, and OpenROAD can likewise be run directly for
 linting, synthesis, and physical implementation.
-The existing OpenROAD design
+The OpenROAD configuration is
-configuration is under `design/`; see [`openroad.md`](openroad.md) for the
+under `design/`; see [`openroad.md`](openroad.md) for project-specific notes.
-project-specific notes.

 ## ADC scans

-Hardware acquisition is a direct Basil workflow rather than a `flow`
+Hardware acquisition is a direct Basil module:
-subcommand.
-Define the sweep in `flow/scans/params.py::build_variants()`, then
-run:

 ```bash
 uv run python -m flow.scans.scan_adc
 ```

-The script configures the supplies, input stimulus, chip, clocks, sequencer,
-and FastRX.
-Each run writes typed acquisition CSV files and a manifest below a
+Define the sweep in `flow/scans/params.py::build_variants()`.
+Each run writes
+typed acquisition CSV files and a manifest below a fresh timestamped
-fresh timestamped `build/scan_adc/` directory.
+`build/scan_adc/` directory.

 Behavioral and SPICE-backed scans use the same acquisition schema: